-Her research interests lie in how technology allows firms to use digital data to improve their operations and marketing and in the challenges this poses for regulations designed to promote innovation.
-She has particular expertise in online advertising, digital health, social media and electronic privacy.
+Her research interests lie in how technology allows firms to use digital data to improve their operations and marketing, and in the challenges this poses for regulations designed to promote innovation.
+She has particular expertise in online advertising, digital health, social media, and electronic privacy.
 Generally, most of her research lies in the interface between marketing, economics, and law.

-Dr. Tucker is Associate Editor at Management Science and a Research Associate at the National Bureau of Economic Research.
-She teaches MIT Sloan's course on Pricing and the EMBA course Marketing Management for the Senior Executive.
+Tucker is Co-Editor of Quantitative Marketing and Economics and a Research Associate at the National Bureau of Economic Research.
+She teaches MIT Sloan's course on Pricing and the EMBA course "Marketing Management for the Senior Executive."
 She has received the Jamieson Prize for Excellence in Teaching as well as being voted "Teacher of the Year" at MIT Sloan.